Table Of Contents

 The research firm had some interesting findings:

-• About 300 out of 600 respondents said they use cloud storage for work although personal usage is on the rise.
+• About 300 out of 600 respondents said they use cloud storage for work, although personal usage is on the rise.

-• 87.96% use cloud storage for website purpose compared to mobile apps at 89.35% and 10.65% for desktop apps.
+• 87.96% use cloud storage for website purposes compared to mobile apps at 89.35% and 10.65% for desktop apps.

 Credit: IaaS market share growth 2020/2021